opeolluwa/backend-for-humans/src/module_3/meeting_the_house_keeper.md

 ![Desktop environment](../assets/program.png)

-The operating system is the most important software a software a computer runs, it manages the computer hardware, software, memory and processes[^os] You can't see it like every other software package that you use, but it lives there, working beneath them all.
+The operating system is the most important software a computer runs, it manages the computer hardware, software, memory and processes[^os] You can't see it like every other software package that you use, but it lives there, working beneath them all.
 The operating system belongs to a category of software